 Noto & Modica

 The south-eastern area of the island is also the baroque capital of Sicily, another grand season in Sicilian art.
 A UNESCO Heritage site, Noto is, quite simply, the apotheosis of Baroque town planning and architecture.
-Completely destroyed by the terrible 1693 earthquake, it was rebuilt from scratch on a new site, about 10km from the old centre.
+Completely destroyed by the terrible 1693 earthquake, it was rebuilt from scratch on a new site, a few miles away from the old centre.

 from Syracuse Port

 Meet your private Driver Guide at the port and board a Premium Mercedes vehicle.
 Next drive (1h) to the baroque town Modica with its medieval center and steep atmospheric streets.

 Modica, like the other towns in the Val di Noto, was badly damaged in the 1693 earthquake and largely rebuilt in Sicilian Baroque style.
 It is divided into two parts which are connected by numerous flights of steps.
 The city possesses a large Baroque Cathedral dedicated to San Giorgio.
 While the cathedral was rebuilt following the earthquake of 1693, like many other parts of the city its roots are in the Middle Ages.
 Modica is also custodian of a 400 year tradition of Sicilian chocolate-making.
 Chocolate shops abound and, for the real chocoholic, it is sometimes possible to watch the “chocolatiers” at work.